Mario5648/epidemicSimulator/README.md

 I want to see how this project can grow!
 I hope you all have fun messing around and make your own version by adding your own features.

 ### Notes:
-> Requires the turtle module inorder to run the GUI
+> Requires the "turtle" module inorder to run the GUI